freeaion/ctenv/README.md

 Introduction:

-CTENV is a clearcase view management tool, which can dramatically simplifies your daily task for clearcase view management.
+CTENV is a bash shell script consisting of 6k lines of code.
+CTENV can dramatically simplifies your daily task for clearcase view management.
 It provides basic features, such as view creation/list/deletion/checkin|out.
 In addition to these, it also supports highly useful features, such as